2.3 The Public Domain

 Why is it important that works eventually fall out of copyright?
 Are there any works that do not qualify for copyright protection and may be freely used?

 A critical aspect of copyright law is that the protection it provides does not last forever.
-After a set term, the copyright expires and the work enters the public domain for everyone to copy, adapt, and share.
+After a set term, the copyright expires and the work enters the public domain for everyone to copy, adapt, and share without legal requirement for attribution in most jurisdictions.
 Likewise, there are certain types of works that fall outside the scope of copyright.
+Note that certain moral rights may continue to exist after copyright expires.
+See Section 2.1.

 Personal Reflection / Why it Matters To You